KDE/digikam-doc/README.md

 ![](logo.png) This repository host the digiKam handbook based on DocBook format.

-[digiKam](https://www.digikam.org/about/features/) is a powerful Open Source Photo Management software.
+[digiKam](https://www.digikam.org/about/features/) is a powerful Open Source Photo Management Software.

 # How to Build the Handbook